 The left arrow points to the wire on this radiograph .
 The large right arrow points to the diseased mandible where we removed rotten teeth.

 There are other serious complications that can occur when proper oral hygiene is neglected.
 This dog had a seriously infected tooth that created a fistula (arrow) into its upper jaw.
 Food will go into the passage and end up in the nasal cavity, which is not a place where food belongs.
-This dog will have chronic infections because of this, which can even lead to life-threatening pneumonia.
+This dog will have chronic respiratory infections because of this, which can even lead to life-threatening pneumonia.

 Heart Problems Secondary to Periodontal Disease